Poojan38380/pdfSidekick/README.md

 - **👁️ Processing Status Tracking**: Monitor document processing progress in real-time
 - **🔒 User Authentication**: Secure access to your personal document library

+### 📂 Component Repositories

+This is the main repository for PDFSideKick.
+The frontend and backend components are available as separate repositories:

+- **[Frontend Repository](https://github.com/Poojan38380/pdfSidekick-frontend)**: Next.js application with TypeScript and Tailwind CSS
+- **[Backend Repository](https://github.com/Poojan38380/pdfSidekick-backend)**: FastAPI application with Python and PostgreSQL

 ---

 ## 🏗️ Architecture